jh1993/Bugfixes/README.txt

 - Disperse can no longer crash the game if you have effects that automatically summon units when you cast the spell.
 - Venom Spit poison duration now benefits from duration bonuses.
 - Last Word now works even if the last enemy in the level is deleted without counting as a kill.
+- Burning, Berserk, Enervation, Entropy, Storm Cloud, Cruel, Stoning and Toxic Agony shrines no longer trigger on allies.
+- Toxic Agony shrine can now be triggered by non-passive buff damage dealt by minions, and damage dealt by clouds spawned by minions.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.